google/codemirror.dart/README.md

 constructor.

 Some addons are exposed through the main Dart interface.
-Some are exposed via sidecar Dart libraries available in the main [package](https://github.com/google/codemirror.dart/tree/master/lib), and some have yet to be exposed.
+Some are exposed via side-car Dart libraries available in the main [package](https://github.com/google/codemirror.dart/tree/master/lib), and some have yet to be exposed.
 Pull requests welcome :)